-george miller prefers watching mad max in black and white
+george miller prefers watching 'mad max' in black and white

-The visionary director insists that "the best version of this movie is black and white" and is delivering it to the world on the Fury Road blu-ray release.
+The visionary director insists that "the best version of this movie is black and white" and is delivering it to the world on the 'Fury Road' blu-ray release.

 "One thing I've noticed is that the default position for everyone is to de-saturate post-apocalyptic movies.
 There's only two ways to go, make them black and white — the best version of this movie is black and white, but people reserve that for art movies now.
-The other version is to really go all-out on the colour.
+The other version is to really go all-out on the color.
 The usual teal and orange thing?
 That's all the colors we had to work with.
 The desert's orange and the sky is teal, and we either could de-saturate it, or crank it up, to differentiate the movie.
-Plus, it can get really tiring watching this dull, de-saturated colour, unless you go all the way out and make it black and white."
+Plus, it can get really tiring watching this dull, de-saturated color, unless you go all the way out and make it black and white."

 Miller insisted that this black and white version appear on the blu-ray release, alongside a 'silent' Mad Max, in which audiences would hear only the film's score, sans dialog.
-No colour, no sound: the purest Mad Max imaginable.
+No color, no sound: the purest Mad Max imaginable.
 If you're curious about what the film would look like without it's ultra-saturated palette, check out this edit of the trailer - Miller's definitely on to something.

 Text Isabelle Hellyer